 The February 21 Billboard announced that the Gale Agency was putting together a tour, to run from March 7 through April 15, consisting of Larry Darnell, Wynonie Harris, Varetta Dillard, and the Frank Humphries Orchestra.
-However, I can't find a single ad for it (at the Douglass Theater in Macon Georgia on March 26).
+I can only find a single ad for it (at the Douglass Theater in Macon Georgia on March 26).
 However, it's one of the strangest ads I've ever encountered: the only name mentioned was Varetta's, but the two photos were of Wynonie and Larry, both unidentified.

 May 15, 1953 found Varetta back in the Savoy studios recording "Mercy, Mr. Percy" and the grammatically-challenged "No Kinda Good, No How".
 They were released later that month and reviewed in the June 6 Billboard:

 Mercy, Mr. Percy (80) "Chirp pleads convincingly above a solid beat by the small ork.
 Repetitious phrase is catchy and is material that could serve for a hand-clap, gang-sing.
 Could earn a lot of loot."